Saurinpatel20/Saurinpatel20/README.md

 ### 🎓 I am currently working on...
  * Creating a responsive website for my Github profile using HTML, CSS, and Javascript
- * Learning C, HTML, CSS, and Javascript
+ * Learning C and Javascript
- * Creating a stock options screener with Neumorphic styling

 ### 📫 How to reach me...
 [Email](mailto:saurinpatel222@gmail.com)